-Issues arise when this role doesn’t fit in with the professional branding story they are trying to tell.
-It confuses their value proposition.
+When such a role doesn’t fit with the professional branding story they are trying to tell, it confuses their value proposition.

 If you have a role like this, you need to think carefully about how to include it (if at all).

 One option could be to include an ‘Additional Experience’ section at the back of your resume where you can talk about these roles succinctly and highlight the transferable skills that can be applied to your brand.

 Another resume writing trick is simply to list this role in your employment summary (and omit it from the main body of your resume).

 Think carefully about your job roles, what skills they demonstrate and how they fit in with your personal brand.

 (Bonus Read: Should You Include Your Date Of Birth On Your Resume?)